singhsv13/Countdown-Timer-App/README.md

 5. Styling with Tailwind CSS:

    - Use Tailwind CSS utility classes for styling the components.
-   - Apply a dark ocean-themed background to the main container.
    - Style the input field, buttons, and timer text for a visually appealing and responsive design.
    - Utilize Flexbox with Tailwind CSS classes to center the entire app on the screen.